 Many friends and family over the past few years have been confronted with a cancer diagnosis and treatment, so I decided to go through the American Art Therapy Association’s outcomes-based research bibliography for information about art therapy’s efficacy for cancer patients.
 The articles I found are listed in the attached pdf file for those of you who are also interested.
 A Google search of “cancer and art therapy” will also bring up many, many examples of art therapy in cancer treatment.

 Art therapy is a way to explore issues, concerns, and strategies for change using the creative process that does not rely on words to be helpful.
-The questions I ask about how and what you’ve made lead to insights that increase your self-awareness and inform the direction you want to take toward positive change.
+The questions I ask about how and what you’ve made lead to insights that increase your self-knowledge and inform the steps you want to take toward positive change.
+My therapeutic approaches include psychodynamic, humanistic, and strengths-based.

 You do not need to be an artist to do art therapy.
-You use materials on hand to make spontaneous art or to do creative activities I suggest about what brought you to art therapy.
+You use materials on hand to make spontaneous art or to do creative activities I suggest based on the concerns that brought you to art therapy.
 You can make scribbles, stick figures, swirls of colour, collage images, clay shapes, glitter and paint on wood, etc. Can’t imagine what virtual art therapy would be like?
 Check out my blog post: https://dianneshannonarttherapy.ca/2020/12/06/healing-with-virtual-art-therapy/